Medical Outreach Program

 Recognizing that there are communities around the world without access to medicine and vaccines, the MSD Medical Outreach Program (MMOP) was established 60 years ago to help provide lifesaving medicine to those in need.

-Established in 1958, our company’s Medical Outreach Program (MMOP) is the primary mechanism through which our company donates its pharmaceuticals and vaccines for humanitarian assistance in the developing world and in support of disaster relief and emergency situations worldwide.
+The MMOP is the primary means through which the company donates its pharmaceuticals and vaccines for humanitarian assistance in the developing world and in support of disaster relief worldwide.

 Donations of our medicines are made primarily through these qualified NGOs: